 - Expand Bluetooth Radios, and then double-click IBM Integrated Bluetooth III.

 - Click the Driver tab.

-then follow the instructions that appear on the screen.
+- If Actiontec appears next to Driver Provider, click Update Driver, and then follow the instructions that appear on the screen.

 - Click No not this time, and then click Next.

 - Click Install from a list or specific location (Advanced), and then click Next.

 - Click Don't search.
 I will choose the driver to install, and then click Next.

 - Click IBM Integrated Bluetooth III (Microsoft), click Next, and then click Finish.